Check out TREESAREGOOD.ORG!

 This guide has been prepared by the Hailey Tree Committee for the purpose of helping you make better choices when preparing to select, plant and maintain trees.
 It includes the most up-to-date information from industry leaders that is specific to our location and climate.
 Also included in the guide is a suggested species list for our location.
 It is not meant to replace the advice of professionals, only to help you define some options and better understand the ramifications of your choices.
 Click the picture to view the PDF version of the guide.

 Getting to the Root of Stumps

 When an arborist prepares an estimate, tree removal and stump removal are typically listed as separate charges.
-It’s because they are two distinct procedures that require unique equipment and scheduling at different times.
+This is because they are two distinct procedures that require unique equipment and scheduling at different times.

-Tree Removal- cutting down of diseased, damaged, or undesirable tree, leaving the stump.
-Clean-up of debris unless otherwise specified
+- Tree Removal - cutting down of diseased, damaged, or undesirable tree, leaving the stump at soil grade.

-Stump Removal- the removal of a tree stump and/or the root system.
-Clean up of debris depends on function of the area once the stump is removed.
+- Stump Removal - removal of a tree stump and/or root system.
+Cleanup of debris depends on the function of the area once the stump is removed.

 Historically, a variety of questionable techniques such as chemicals, fire, and explosives have been used to remove stumps.
 In modern arboriculture, the use of a mechanical stump-grinder is the safest and most efficient method.
 When access for a stump-grinder isn't feasible, hand removal may be necessary.